-Admiral Henry B. Wilson, the Commander of American Naval Forces in French Waters, November 1917-January 1919, never published a memoir about False Armistice events in Brest, unlike Arthur Hornblow, Fred Cook, and Roy Howard.
-And he seems to have spoken in public about what happened there only once – in an interview for an American newspaper’s False Armistice anniversary feature.
-He did, however, put together a file of ‘False Armistice Papers’ which was to be used “in case of ‘attack’ on his memory after his death”.
+Admiral Henry B. Wilson, the Commander of American Naval Forces in French Waters, November 1917-January 1919, never published a memoir about False Armistice events in Brest, unlike Arthur Hornblow, Fred Cook, and Roy Howard (President of United Press news agency at the time).
+And he spoke in public about what happened there only once, apparently – in an interview for an American newspaper’s False Armistice anniversary feature.
+But he put together a file of ‘False Armistice Papers’ which was to be used “in case of ‘attack’ on his memory after his death”.

-Drawing from his file and other sources, this article presents Wilson’s version of events in Brest on 7 and 8 November, and his rebuttals of Roy Howard’s generally believed story that he gave him permission to send his armistice cablegram to the United States and helped make sure the local cable censors accepted it for transmission.
+From this file and other sources, Admiral Wilson’s version of events in Brest on 7 and 8 November is presented here, along with his repeated rebuttals of Roy Howard’s generally accepted story that he received both Wilson’s permission to send his armistice cablegram to the United States and help in making sure the local French cable censors accepted it for transmission.

-- The Navy Department demands an “immediate explanation”
+The US Navy Department demands an “immediate explanation”, November 1918

-- Arthur Hornblow’s Fake Armistice article and changes for Amazing Armistice
+Arthur Hornblow’s Fake Armistice article and changes for Amazing Armistice, 1921

-- Addendum: Josephus Daniels’ telegrams to Admirals Wilson and Sims
+Addendum: Josephus Daniels’ telegrams to Admiral Wilson and Admiral Sims

 As Roy Howard’s false armistice news raced across North America on 7 November, provoking unprecedented scenes of public rejoicing and celebration, the Navy Department demanded to know from Admiral Wilson in Brest, and from Admiral W. S. Sims in London, the Commander of American Naval Forces in European Waters, whether they had been involved in releasing it.

 “United Press announced armistice signed.
 Later they received cable quote Admiral Wilson, who announced to Brest newspaper Armistice had been signed, later notified announcement unconfirmed.
 Meanwhile French riotously celebrate.
 Howard unquote Did you make this or similar statement.
 Cable immediate explanation.”
-1i and Addendum to this article.
+A1.1 (ArchiveReference) and Addendum.

 It arrived in Brest “early in the morning” of 8 November, according to Wilson’s Assistant Chief of Staff who wrote about it in a memorandum many years later.
-1xii The Admiral replied the same day with the following report of what had happened in Brest during 7 November:
+A1.2 The Admiral replied the same day, recounting what had happened in Brest during 7 November:

 My dear Mr. Secretary: